-Medical abortion, also known as non-surgical abortion, is one way to terminate an early pregnancy using medications.
-Medical abortion is provided by trained health care providers in private office settings, family planning clinics and hospitals.
+Medical abortion, also known as non-surgical abortion, is a way to terminate an early pregnancy.
+Medical abortion is provided by trained health care providers in the office or, for those who are eligible, via telehealth.

-In clinical practice, medical abortion is about 95 percent to 98 percent effective, causing a woman to completely pass the pregnancy without the use of surgery.
-In comparison, early surgical abortion is effective 98 percent of the time.
+In clinical practice, medical abortion is about 95 percent to 98 percent effective, meaning a patient will completely pass the pregnancy without the use of surgery the vast majority of the time.

-The medications prescribed for medical abortion at the UCLA Medical Center are mifepristone and misoprostol, as based on the best current medical evidence.
+The medications prescribed for medical abortion at the UCLA Medical Center are mifepristone (AKA Mifeprex or RU-486) and misoprostol (AKA Cytotec), as based on the best current medical evidence.

 How It Works

-A medical abortion involves at least two visits to a doctor's office or clinic.
+Medication abortion typically involves two to three appointments.
 The treatment includes giving the medication and then confirming that the pregnancy has been terminated.
-Sometimes more than two visits are necessary.
+Sometimes more visits are necessary.

 Medical Abortion vs. Emergency Contraception

-Medical abortion is not the same as emergency contraception, also referred to as the morning-after pill.
-Emergency contraception prevents a pregnancy.
-Therefore, once pregnancy has occurred, this is no longer effective.
+Medical abortion is NOT the same as emergency contraception, also referred to as the morning-after pill or Plan B. Emergency contraception prevents a pregnancy from forming and is taken within three days after having unprotected sex.
+Therefore, once pregnancy has occurred, the morning after pill is no longer effective.
 Medical abortion, on the other hand, is used to terminate an unwanted pregnancy.

 There is no evidence of long-term risks with mifepristone when used for medical abortion and no long-term effects have been associated with misoprostol.
-There are no indications that any of the early abortion methods affect a woman's fertility.
+There are no indications that any of the early abortion methods affect a future fertility (ability to get pregnant).